 #2.
 Try to be empathetic while remaining tough.

 You can explain to your parents that just because you’re setting healthy boundaries with them doesn’t mean you don’t care about them; you need these boundaries to have a better effective relationship in the future.
 Furthermore, you might also underline that you understand their point of view and why they are acting the way they are.

 If your parent violates one of your boundaries, remind them of how essential it is to you that these boundaries be followed.
 If you do not admit that a limit has been crossed, your parent will not understand the gravity of what they have done, and it will most likely happen again.

 #4.
 Express your appreciation when boundaries are respected.

 Make it plain to your parents that you appreciate that they value you enough to accept the boundaries you’ve established.

-While it may feel weird and intimidating at first, you’ll be glad you did in the long run.
-They can help to safeguard your relationship with your parents by preventing squabbles and tension.
+While it may feel weird and intimidating initially, you’ll be glad you did in the long run.
+They can help to safeguard your relationship with your parents by preventing disputes and tension.
 Indeed, these boundaries may lead to a closer overall relationship with your parents.